percona/psmdb-docs/docs/audit-logging.md

 ## Audit filter examples

-The following examples demonstrate the flexibility of audit log filters.
+The following examples show the flexibility of audit log filters.

 ```yaml
 auditLog: